schen22/schen22.github.io/about.md

 Feel free to explore this website for reflections on books I'm reading, learnings, side projects; thoughts I have on life that I think are worth jotting and sharing.

-Books I'm currently reading (as of 12/2018):
+Books I'm currently reading (as of 7/2019):
-- Code Complete 2 by Steve McConnell
+- Snow Crash by Neal Stephenson
+- The Witcher series
-- Eleanor and Park by Rainbow Rowell
+- Effective Objective-C by Matt Galloway

+Currently I'm in more of a fantasy/sci-fi phase hehe.

 List of books I've finished and love:
 - A Walk in the Woods